+- Keep Tires Clean.
 Tires also frequently pick up chemicals, mud, and debris that cause the rubber to deteriorate.
 Experts recommend washing the tires while the vehicle is washed.
 Here again, special care should be taken to include the inside dual tires, which are commonly ignored.

+- Avoid Aggressive Driving.
 Aggressive driving, including sudden stops and starts, produces excessive wear not only on tires, but also on other truck components.
 It shows up on tires as flat spots and/or locked-up brakes.
 At the end of the day, such driving behavior can cut into profits in many ways.
 Attempts to deliver more goods and deliver them faster actually result in a more expensive way to run a business.

+- Keep Tab on Costs.
 A good tire maintenance program should also include calculating tire cost-per-mile, keeping good records, and doing a scrap tire analysis, if necessary.

 “Management should have some way of examining every tire that comes out of service and knowing why it’s out of service,” says Jones.
 “They need to keep records to make sure they’re getting their money’s worth out of the tires.
-If they’ve bought the wrong tire for the application or are doing something that shortens tire life, they need to know what it is,” he concludes.
+If they’ve bought the wrong tire for the application or are

-Good relationships with tire manufacturer representatives or dealers can be highly beneficial procuring and maximizing tire investments.
+Good relationships with tire manufacturer representatives or dealers can be highly beneficial in procuring and maximizing tire investments.

 “I’ve seen many fleets jump from manufacturer to manufacturer, dealer to dealer, and buy on price alone without actually saving money,” says Decker.